Vandanjon/Workshop-ThreeJS-part2/README.md

 > _Which you would have get either by launch `npx create-react-app simple-solar-system` on the last project, remove useless files (as we will now work with React) and add datas and textures._

-After this, you can add the following dependencies:
+After this, you can add the following dependency:

 ```
-npm i three @react-three/fiber @react-three/drei
+npm i three
 ```

 PROGRESSION : :white_check_mark: